bor3ham/mireco/README.md

 # mireco

-Mireco is an extensible library for interfaces with no heavy dependencies (especially css)
+Mireco is an extensible library for user interfaces with no heavy dependencies (especially css)

 ## Design philosophy